EmperorEntropy/PaletteSnap/README.md

 - Let users have more influence on palette output.
 - Add wallpaper switching support for Linux distributions.
 - Expand image preview capability to support more terminals.
-- Redo cache CLI.
+- Myabe redo cache CLI?
 Do cache set, cache load, cache clear, cache list instead.
 - Let users define number of background colors to influence the brightness of light/dark modes.
 - Add custom background color support.
-- Add folder support, allowing PaletteSnap to pick a wallpaper image randomly.

 # Acknowledgments
 - [pywal](https://github.com/dylanaraps/pywal) for the inspriation that led me to create PaletteSnap